Under Testing – Official Launch Coming Soon

 What is underinsurance, and how does it affect claims?

-Underinsurance occurs when declared cargo values are lower than actual values.
+Underinsurance occurs when declared asset values are lower than actual values.
 Insurers may apply proportionate deductions, reducing claim payouts.
 Correct valuation prevents this risk.

 12

-Can I cover multiple routes under one Rural Insurance policy?
+Can I cover multiple farms under one Rural Insurance policy?

-Yes, but each route must be declared with its own risk details.
+Yes, but each location must be declared with its own risk details.
 Certain add-ons like floater covers may apply based on insurer terms.

 No questions found